-Learn how to make a DIY lined Christmas stocking with this simple sewing tutorial.
+Learn how to make a lined Christmas stocking with this simple sewing tutorial.

 *Some of these links are affiliate links.
 You can read my full disclosure here*

-Today I'm going to show you how to make a Christmas stocking.
+Today I'm going to show you how to make a lined Christmas stocking with a cuff.
 This is a beginner-friendly sewing project with lots of opportunities to personalize.

 Grab your supplies, and let's start sewing!
 Santa will be here before you know it!

-- Learn how to make a DIY lined Christmas stocking with this simple sewing tutorial.
+- Learn how to make a lined Christmas stocking with this simple sewing tutorial.

 - Why make your own Lined Christmas stockings?